 On a superficial level, bank Certificates of Deposit (CDs) and Multi-Year Guarantee Annuities (MYGAs) look very similar.
-Both are short-term agreements with a fixed guaranteed withdrawal value at a fixed future date and charges and penalties if you withdraw your funds before that date.
+But when you compare MYGA vs CDs, both are short-term agreements with a fixed guaranteed withdrawal value at a fixed future date and charges and penalties if you withdraw your funds before that date.
 A MYGA is a contract with a life insurance company in which it promises to pay you a sum certain at some future date in return for a premium paid at inception.
 The contract also permits you to leave the funds for a longer period and receive a periodic payment of a fixed amount over your lifetime or over some other optional period.

 A CD is a banking arrangement in which you deposit funds at inception and receive those funds plus interest at a fixed maturity date.
 The CD matures and is paid automatically.
 In a MYGA, you must request a withdrawal to receive your funds before your contractual annuity start date.
 Also, unlike a CD, you can exchange your MYGA at the end of its initial guarantee period for another annuity issued by another life insurance company without incurring any tax or penalty.

 When it comes to short-term investments such as 6, 12 or 24 months, CDs have historically outperformed MYGA rates and provide better ready liquidity.
 When you have a three-year, four-year, five-year or longer time horizon, MYGAs frequently outperform CDs.
 If you want to build a fixed rate ladder, CDs would be the shorter maturities and MYGAs would be the longer maturities.